ksator/junos-automation-with-ansible/junos_commit/readme.md

 Requirement: enable netconf on junos.

 playbooks:
-- pb.yml: Execute a commit on Junos devices independently of loading a configuration.
+- pb.yml: Execute a commit on a group of Junos devices independently of loading a configuration.
 The use case is to confirm a previous commit confirm.

 Usage:
 ```